-Best, most powerful home hair removal laser for longest lasting results
+Most powerful home hair removal laser for longest-lasting results

 Charge the battery every month to extend the life.
 You’ll get several years of zaps.

 Intuitive, easy to use, but takes extra time, concentration and precision.
+Hurts for some.
 Limited to 30 mins of use per battery charge.

-It works!
-8 treatments every 2 weeks for smooth results, then top-ups to stay that way.
+8 treatments, one every two weeks for smooth results, then top-ups to stay that way.
 A high effort device best suited to small body areas & face.

 - Most powerful home-use device for longest lasting results